The page has been translated by Gen AI.

 }

-To create an event rule, please refer to How-to Guides > Creating Event Rules.
+To create an event rule, refer to How-to Guides > Create Event Rule.

 Event Notification

-If the event pattern is satisfied, an alert is sent to the notification recipient set in the event rule.
+If the event matches the pattern, a notification is sent to the alert recipients configured in the event rule.

 Reference

-• Notifications can be sent to users with login history (users who have registered email or mobile phone number).
+• It is possible to send notifications to users with a login history (users who have registered an email or mobile phone number).

 • Users without login history cannot be designated as notification recipients.